 Police searching for mysterious man in white truck who may have been last to see missing boy with autism

-A mysterious person wearing a camouflage hat and loading a kayak into a white truck may have been the last person to see a North Carolina boy who was missing for several days before being discovered dead Thursday, officials said.
+A mysterious person wearing a camouflage hat and loading a kayak into a white truck may have been the last person to see a North Carolina boy, officials said.

 Police had hoped to speak with witnesses who were at Ranklin Lake Park in Gastonia on Saturday when Maddox Ritch, 6, disappeared, officials said.
-They were hoping to locate a man seen in a white truck, CBS News reported.
+Officials located a body on Thursday they believe to be Ritch's.

 Ian Ritch, who reported Maddox missing, said his son has nonverbal autism.
 The boy was reportedly running ahead of Ian Ritch and disappeared from his view while they were in the park.
 The father was with another friend, who has not been identified.